 Construction managers have a responsible role, ensuring safety standards and procedures are met and that build projects are delivered on time and to budget

-As a construction manager, or site manager, you'll be responsible for ensuring that a building project is completed safely, within an agreed timeframe and budget.
+As a construction manager or site manager, you'll be responsible for ensuring that a building project is completed safely, within an agreed timeframe and budget.
 Managing the practical side of every stage of the build, you'll work closely with architects, surveyors and other building professionals in planning and delivery.

 You'll also supervise and direct a range of operations on a construction site and ensure that all tradespeople and contractors are working together to an agreed plan and that progress is being made.
-You may oversee a whole site, or a big part of a large-scale, complex project.
+You may oversee a whole site, or a big part of a large-scale complex project.

 Types of construction management

-You would typically work in one of the following five project groups:
+You'll typically work in one of the following five project groups:

 As a construction manager, you'll need to: